-On the one hand, we aim our product at price sensitive buyers since cultivating organic herbs in our Aquaponic system is cheaper than buying the same products in the store.
-On the other hand we also target at people who own extra money and are willing to spend it for exclusive house decoration or modern technology.
+On the one hand, we aim our product at price sensitive buyers since cultivating organic herbs in our aquaponic system is cheaper than buying the same products in the store.
+And on the other hand we also target at people who owe extra money and are willing to spend it for exclusive house decoration or modern technologies.

-Other demographic segmentation factors such as gender, occupation and education are not analyzed because of their negligible influence on the demand for our Aquaponics system.
+Other demographic segmentation factors such as gender, occupation and education are not analyzed because of their none or negligible influence on the demand for our aquaponics

-4.5.3.
-Lifestyle segmentation
+3.5.3 Lifestyle segmentation

 As for the lifestyle, we aim at people that want to live in accordance to modern health and ecology trends.
-Our targets are also societies with rather busy lifestyles because our product is also considered as a time-saving home equipment.
+Our targets are also societies with rather busy lifestyle because our product is also considered as a time-saving home equipment.

-4.6.
-Strategy/Positioning
+3.6 Strategy/Positioning